Table of Contents

 It is best to plan out a heading structure before composing a page.
 Doing so will help you both select appropriate heading levels and keep your thoughts organized overall.

 All pages should at least have a <h1> level heading giving the title of the page.

 Do not skip heading levels to be more specific (for example, do not skip from <h2> to <h5>).
 It is permissible to skip headings in the other direction if the outline of the page calls for it (for example, from <h5> to <h2>).

-Relatedly, do not select heading levels based on their appearance.
+Do not select heading levels based on their appearance.
 Select the appropriate heading rank in your hierarchy.

 Do not use bold instead of a heading.
 One of the most common accessibility mistakes is making text bold when a heading is needed.
 Though the text may look like a heading, the underlying code is not set correctly, and screen reader users will not benefit.